Root words

 There’s something about holding a piece of good leather with just the right temper, feeling the cool smoothness of its grain, and smelling its particular blend of waxes and tannins that gets me in touch with my humanity—embodied, sensory, real—and the solid thinginess of things.
 At the end of the day, we need things we can touch—in the words of Texas songwriter Guy Clark, “stuff that’s real, stuff you feel, the kinda stuff you reach for when you fall.”

-Since the early days of watching build videos on YouTube, leathercraft has become something of a happy obsession.
-I’m still figuring out where I fit in the craft and where the craft fits in my already full life (at this point, mostly at night in the few hours between the kids’ bedtime and mine).
-I’m still very much an amateur in that leathercraft isn’t my profession.
+I’m still very much an amateur in that leathercraft isn’t my full-time profession.
 I used to resist the term ‘amateur’ for fear that it would signal a lack of respect for the craft.
-But then I learned that love is quite literally at the root of being an amateur: the word is derived, through French, from the Latin ‘amare,’ meaning ‘to love.’
+But then I discovered that love is quite literally at the root of being an amateur: the word is derived, through French, from the Latin ‘amare,’ meaning ‘to love.’
+Amateurism is now something I aspire to.
+Regardless of where this passion project goes, I always aim to be a professional in craft and an amateur in spirit.

 Sylvanbrōc is a nod to my love for the English language and the small stream that flows through the wooded ravine behind our place here in Meadville.